What is Endocrinology?

 • a thorough clinical examination related to the endocrine dysfunction being suspected and any other associated system

-• plan any imaging tests - ultrasound/ CT scans/ MRI scans
+• plan any imaging tests - ultrasound/ CT scans/ MRI scans/ Radio-isotope scans.

 • an explanation of your management plan.